NLnetLabs/incremental-deleg/site/nsd.md

 ```

 This version of NSD will include the IDELEG delegation in the referral responses.
-For an IDELEG supporting NSD is running on the name servers serving the ideleg.net zone.
+An IDELEG supporting NSD is running on the name servers serving the ideleg.net zone.
 For example:

 ```